Is a Correction Looming Ahead for Entegris Inc. (ENTG)

-Entegris Inc. (NASDAQ:ENTG) went up by 5.08% from its latest closing price compared to the recent 1-year high of $158.00.
-The company’s stock price has collected -2.52% of loss in the last five trading sessions.
+Entegris Inc. (NASDAQ:ENTG) went down by -5.50% from its latest closing price compared to the recent 1-year high of $158.00.
+The company’s stock price has collected -4.83% of loss in the last five trading sessions.
 The Wall Street Journal reported on 12/15/21 that Roblox, BlackBerry, Pfizer, Adagio Therapeutics: What to Watch in the Stock Market Today

 Is It Worth Investing in Entegris Inc. (NASDAQ :ENTG) Right Now?

-Entegris Inc. (NASDAQ:ENTG) scored a price-to-earnings ratio above its average ratio, recording 26.41 x from its present earnings ratio.
-Plus, the 36-month beta value for ENTG is at 1.28.
-Opinions of the stock are interesting as 10 analysts out of 12 who provided ratings for Entegris Inc. declared the stock was a “buy,” while 1 rated the stock as “overweight,” 1 rated it as “hold,” and 0 as “sell.”
+Entegris Inc. (NASDAQ:ENTG) scored a price-to-earnings ratio above its average ratio, recording 24.60 x from its present earnings ratio.
+Plus, the 36-month beta value for ENTG is at 1.26.

 Sponsored